Should you do a juice cleanse?

 There are better options

-If you're looking to slim down, try plating up a healthy mix of whole grains, lean protein, fresh produce and a bit of good-for-you fat at each meal.
+If you're looking to support good health, try a mix of whole grains, lean protein, fresh produce, and a bit of good-for-you fat at each meal.

 More On